 - 1. The Non-Contributory Pension Benefit: Relevant only to members who were employed on or after January 1, 1980, and separated from employment before July 1, 1998. - 2.
 The Contributory Pension Benefit: Relevant only to members who were employed as of July 1, 1998 but separated from employment before June 30, 2006. - 3.
-The Alternate Contributory Pension Selection: Generally relevant only to individuals who were employed as members on June 30, 2006, or who became employed as members after June 30, 2006 and before July 1, 2011.1 - 4.
-The Reformed Contributory Pension Benefit: Generally relevant only to members who either (a) were not employed as a member before July 1, 2011, or (b) were employed as a member before July 1, 2011, did not vest, and became employed as a member on or after July 1, 2011 after being separated from employment for more than four years.1
+The Alternate Contributory Pension Selection: Generally relevant only to members who were employed on or after June 30, 2006, and were initially employed before July 1, 2011. - 4.
+The Reformed Contributory Pension Benefit: Generally relevant only to members who either (a) were not employed before July 1, 2011, or (b) were employed before July 1, 2011, did not vest, and became employed on or after July 1, 2011 after being separated from employment for more than four years.